ElNinjaGaiden/AutoProxy/README.md

     }

 The problems mentioned on the notes can be solved just doing the same thing that the failure handler is doing
-but we are still reapiting all that "configuration" code.
+but we are still repeating all that "configuration" code.

 jQuery shorthand methods are fine but they don't help us reaching a standard on the client side.